eliben/pykaleidoscope/README.rst

 that exposes LLVM to Python.

 This repository is fairly complete - the whole Kaleidoscope language is implemented.
-The only thing missing is Chapter 8 - Debug Information, because ``llvlite`` does not yet support convenient emission of debug info.
+The only thing missing is Chapter 9 - Adding Debug Information, because ``llvmlite`` does not yet support convenient emission of debug info.

 How to use this code
 --------------------